pointybeard/symphony-classmapper/README.md

 If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/pointybeard/symphony-classmapper/issues), or better yet, fork the library and submit a pull request.

+## Contributing

+We encourage you to contribute to this project.
+Please check out the [Contributing documentation](https://github.com/pointybeard/symphony-classmapper/blob/master/CONTRIBUTING.md) for guidelines about how to get involved.

+## License

+"Symphony Class Mapper" is released under the [MIT License](http://www.opensource.org/licenses/MIT).